-- If the usual and customary charge for a generic or preferred brand name drug is less than the cost share amount, the Member will pay the lesser of the two. - If you are only able to take brand-name medications, call CVS Caremark at 1-800-294-5979. - If a physician does not indicate "Brand Necessary," and the Member chooses a preferred/non- preferred brand name medication over its available generic equivalent, the Member will be required to pay the generic cost share.
-In addition to paying the generic cost, the Member will also responsible for paying the difference in the cost between the generic and the preferred/non- preferred brand name drug.
+- If the usual and customary charge for a generic or preferred brand name drug is less than the copayment amount, the Member will pay the lesser of the two. - If a physician indicates "Brand Necessary" on a prescription, then only a preferred or nonpreferred brand name medication can be dispensed.
+The Member will be required to pay the generic copayment.
+In addition to paying the generic copayment, the Member will also responsible for paying the difference in the cost between the generic and the preferred/nonpreferred brand name drug.
+This difference in member cost is sometimes referred to as an "ancillary charge." - If you are only able to take brand-name medications, call CVS Caremark at 1-800-294-5979. - If a physician does not indicate "Brand Necessary," and the Member chooses a preferred/nonpreferred brand name medication over its available generic equivalent, the Member will be required to pay the generic copayment.
+In addition to paying the generic copayment, the Member will also responsible for paying the difference in the cost between the generic and the preferred/non- preferred brand name drug.
 This difference in member cost is sometimes referred to as an "ancillary charge." - Maintenance medications are those prescription drugs that a member may obtain for a period of up to 90 days.
-The Member will be charged one copayment for each supply of medication up to a 30-day supply. - The Plan covers certain preventive medications both prescription and over-the-counter (OTC) at no cost share.
-To receive these medications at no cost share you must have an authorized prescription for the product and it must be dispensed by a participating mail or retail pharmacy. - The cost share for generic and preferred brand name prescription drugs will apply toward your annual Out-of-Pocket Maximum for benefits under the non-PBM, i.e., Anthem, portion of this Plan, as well as to your Prescription Drug Out-of-Pocket Maximum.
-The cost share for non-preferred brand name prescription drugs under this CVS/Caremark portion of the Plan, however, will apply only to your Prescription Drug Out-of-Pocket Maximum.
-The following annual Out-of-Pocket Maximums apply to your prescription drug coverage (other than Provider-administered prescription drugs): - Once a Member reaches the Prescription Drug Out-of-Pocket Maximum, his or her prescription drug cost shares will be waived for any additional generic and preferred brand name medications for the remainder of that plan year.
-Cost shares are never waived for non-preferred brand name drugs, although those cost shares apply to your Out-of-Pocket Maximum and, therefore, will affect whether you pay a cost share for generic or preferred brand name medications.
-Member cost shares will resume at the beginning of each year and will be charged until the annual Out-of-Pocket maximum is reached for that plan year. - For specific prescribed drugs, the plan may impose certain requirements.
+The Member will be charged one copayment for each supply of medication up to a 30-day supply. - The Plan covers certain preventive medications both prescription and over-the-counter (OTC) at a \$0 Copayment.
+To receive these medications at a \$0 Copayment, you must have an authorized prescription for the product and it must be dispensed by a participating mail or retail pharmacy. - The Copayments for generic and preferred brand name prescription drugs will apply toward your annual Out-of-Pocket Maximum for benefits under the non-PBM, i.e., Anthem, portion of this Plan, as well as to your Prescription Drug Out-of-Pocket Maximum.
+The Copayments for non-preferred brand name prescription drugs under this CVS/Caremark portion of the Plan, however, will apply only to your Prescription Drug Out-of-Pocket Maximum.
+The following annual Out-of-Pocket Maximums apply to your prescription drug coverage (other than Provideradministered prescription drugs): - Once a Member reaches the Prescription Drug Out-of-Pocket Maximum, his or her prescription drug Copayments will be waived for any additional generic and preferred brand name medications for the remainder of that plan year.
+Copayments are never waived for nonpreferred brand name drugs, although those Copayments apply to your Out-of-Pocket Maximum and, therefore, will affect whether you pay a Copayment for generic or preferred brand name medications.
+This is because non-preferred brand name drugs are treated as not being essential health benefits.
+Member Copayments will resume at the beginning of each year and will be charged until the annual Out-of-Pocket maximum is reached for that plan year. - For specific prescribed drugs, the plan may impose certain requirements.
 Those requirements may include prior authorization, limits on the day supply amount of the prescribed medication, and/or limits on the number of approved units/ tablets of medication per prescription.